-Although functional and possessing a few cool styling features, the overall interior of the 2012 Dodge Challenger doesn't live up to the promises made by its flashy exterior.
-Still a product of the previous-generation Charger, the Challenger's interior has not received the opulent update of its 4-door big brother, so the hard plastics, dull colors and somewhat loud interior remain in place for 2012.
-The 2012 Dodge Challenger's front bucket seats are wide and firm, with good side bolstering and adjustable lumbar support (something you won't find on the Camaro) so crucial on long drives.
-And, unlike the Mustang or Camaro, the 2012 Dodge Challenger's rear seats can actually fit two full-size adults (three in a pinch).
-A sizable trunk also gives the Challenger a leg-up on its Mustang and Camaro rivals.
+The Dodge Challenger's cabin is functional and has some cool styling features, but overall this coupe's interior doesn't live up to the promises made by its flashy, retro-esque exterior.
+Still a product of the previous-generation Dodge Charger sedan, the Challenger's interior has not received the update of its 4-door sibling.
+Thus the hard plastics, dull colors and relatively loud interior remain for 2013.
+The front bucket seats are wide and firm, and help cradle bodies with their side bolstering and adjustable lumbar support.
+In the rear, two adults can actually fit, and three people can squeeze in a pinch.
+At over 16 cubic feet, the Challenger's trunk is bigger than those of some large sedans.

 Under the Hood